 API security begins with good software development practices – many of the other OWASP Top 10 recommendations are also applicable to developing secure web APIs.
 Including under-protected APIs as a distinct threat in the latest OWASP Top 10 release candidate highlights the growing concern of API-based attacks.
 Traditionally the purview of software developers, web API security is becoming a greater consideration in enterprise security.
 CISOs now find themselves defending a growing and more diverse IT environment, which includes more cloud-based applications and IoT devices as well as enterprise-level application integrations.
 Web APIs present an amazing opportunity for business and IT extensibility, efficiency, integration… and mischief.

-- Protecting the expanding perimeter: a Reference Architecture for Endpoint Security - March 16, 2017
+- Protecting a Perimeter-Less World: a Reference Architecture for Cloud Security - November 21, 2017